Paychecks, Playdates and the Never-Ending Pile of Laundry

 Coffee cups in hand, sip, laugh, repeat.
 We shared an unspoken bond of juggling survival.
 Behind every chaotic moment was a story of forgotten homework, discovering a late notice from a bill that was under the stack of unopened mail, or just the daily tightrope walks between work and home

-Jasmine offered up a piece of simple advice, “Don’t beat yourself up!”
-She constantly has to remind herself she’s not supermom, and that she is just as human as her kids (though she wishes she had their energy).
-“Let’s face it, there are very few things you can truly control, but self-care?
-That you can control, but you have to make it a priority.”
-After getting everyone out the door for school, she leaves for work.
-Some days, she just sits in her car for five minutes to say a prayer and recharge before going inside.
+If I had to offer just one piece of advice, I would say don’t beat yourself up!
+I have to constantly remind myself that I'm not supermom, and that I'm just as human as my kids, although I sure wish I had their energy.
+Let’s face it, there are very few things you can truly control, but self-care?
+That you can control, but you have to make it a priority.
+After getting everyone out the door for school, I leave for work.
+Some days, I just have to sit in my car in the parking lot for five minutes to say a prayer and recharge before going inside.

 Without saying a word, we looked at each other, grinned and yes, sip, laugh, repeat.
 Our silent acknowledgement was confirmation that at some point, we had each sought refuge in the bathroom, the car or even a closet at one time or another.
 Honestly, someone should invent a sign that reads, “Mom’s Panic Room” to hang outside whichever spot is serving as a temporary escape.